-Key Audit Matter How our audit addressed the Key Audit Matter

-Impairment assessment of Property, Plant and Equipment and determination of net realisable value for inventories
+Key Audit Matter How our audit addressed the Key Audit Matter Impairment assessment of Property, Plant and Equipment and determination of net realisable value for inventories

-Refer to Note 4, "Summary of Significant Accounting Policies", Note 7, "Critical Accounting Estimates and Judgements", Note 13, "Property, Plant and Equipment" and Note 19, "Inventories".
+Refer to Note 4, "Summary of Significant Accounting Policies", Note 7, "Critical Accounting Estimates and Judgements", Note 13, "Property, Plant and Equipment" and Note 18, "Inventories".

-The Company has begun the development of its land to a special leisure and residential golf course project and has also entered into agreements with buyers for the reservation and sale of plots.
+The Company has begun the development of its land to a special leisure and residential golf course project and has also entered into agreements with buyers for the reservation and sale of plots, appartments, villas and townhouses.

-As at 31 December 2021 the carrying value of Inventories amounted to €81.163.491 representing approximately 86% of Company's total assets and the carrying value of land for the construction of the golf course and commercial activities amounted to €4.400.793 representing approximately 5% of the Company's total assets.
+As at 31 December 2022 the carrying value of Inventories amounted to \in 85.302.433 representing approximately 80% of Company's total assets and the carrying value of land for the construction of the golf course and commercial activities amounted to \in 6.130.866 representing approximately 6% of the Company's total assets.
 Inventories are stated at the lower of cost and net realisable value in accordance with the provisions of IAS 2 whilst land for the construction of the golf course and commercial activities is classified as Property, Plant and Equipment and is stated at cost less impairment in accordance with the provisions of IAS 16.

 For the purposes of assessing the net realisable value / recoverable amount the Board of Directors utilised the valuation prepared by management using the discounted cash flow approach.
-Our audit procedures have focused on assessing any need to write down the above assets to their net realisable value / recoverable amount at 31 December 2021, due to the size of these assets, the level of judgement required in making these assessments and the uncertainties due to the Covid-19 pandemic and the abolition of the Cyprus Investment Program.
+Our audit procedures focused on assessing any need to write down the above assets to their net realisable value / recoverable amount at 31 December 2022 due to the size of these assets and the level of judgement required in making these assessments.

 We have performed the following audit procedures to address the risks of material misstatement associated with this Key Audit Matter:

-- We obtained an understanding of the process followed by management to determine whether there is a need to write down Property, Plant and Equipment and Inventories to recoverable amount/net realisable value and have assessed the design and implementation of the relevant internal controls. - We have evaluated the competency of the Company's management. - We have confirmed the existence and ownership of land by obtaining and reviewing the title deeds and the various licenses issued to the Company by various Government departments in relation to the development of the Golf Course. - We have assessed, with the involvement of auditor's experts, the appropriateness of the impairment assessment and whether the assumptions used by management were reasonable. - We evaluated the adequacy of the disclosures in the relevant notes to the financial statements.
-These notes explain that there is significant estimation uncertainty relating to the future cash flows of the project arising from the uncertainty imposed by the Covid-19 pandemic and the abolition of the Cyprus Investment Program.
+- We obtained an understanding of the process followed by management to determine whether there is a need to write down Property, Plant and Equipment and Inventories to recoverable amount/net realisable value and have assessed the design and implementation of the relevant internal controls. - We evaluated the competency and capabilities of the Company's management in the context of preparing the discounted cash flow model in relation to the project. - We confirmed the existence and ownership of land by obtaining and reviewing the title deeds and visiting the site.
+We obtained and verified the validity of the licenses issued to the Company by various Government departments in relation to the development of the Golf Course.
+The ownership of the land and the validity of the licenses form important parameters in the valuation of the project. - We assessed, with the involvement of auditor's experts, the appropriateness of the methodology used for the impairment assessment and whether the critical assumptions made by management were reasonable.
+Furthermore, we verified the mathematical accuracy of the calculations.

-Key Audit Matter

-How our audit addressed the Key Audit Matter
+Key Audit Matter How our audit addressed the Key Audit Matter We evaluated the adequacy of the disclosures in the relevant notes to the financial statements.
 The results of the above procedures were considered satisfactory for the purposes of our audit.